 When Wawira Njiru founded Food for Education, an organization that delivers meals to schoolchildren in Kenya, in 2016, she was preparing, cooking, and serving 25 meals per day.

-Now Food for Education is serving more than 10,000 meals per day and it recently served its millionth meal, a milestone that reflects the scale of Njiru’s ambitions.
+Now Food for Education is serving more than 10,000 meals per day and last year it even served its millionth meal, a milestone that reflects the scale of Njiru’s ambitions.

 "Kids in Africa shouldn’t have to learn while hungry," she said.
 "We have proven that it’s possible to feed a continent.
 Next stop — 1 million kids a day."

 The organization also grew so fast because it’s addressing an urgent problem in Kenya.
-An estimated 29% of children in rural areas and 20% in urban areas face chronic malnutrition, which often causes stunting, or lifelong physical and mental deficiencies.
-More than 23 million Kenyan children go to school every day without anything to eat and more than half of the country faces food insecurity.
+An estimated 29% of children in rural areas and 20% in urban areas are stunted.
+Millions of Kenyan children go to school every day without anything to eat as many families experience food insecurity.

 Hunger constrains a student’s ability to learn, retain knowledge, and participate in the classroom.
-Food for Education provides nutritious and affordable meals at about a dozen schools throughout the country, helping children reach their full potential as students in the process.
+Food for Education provides nutritious and affordable meals to schools throughout the country, helping children reach their full potential as students in the process.

 Njiru ultimately hopes to provide meals to all schoolchildren in Kenya and wants to bring Food for Education to other countries.

-She recently spoke with Global Citizen to share four things she learned since she won the Cisco Youth Leadership Award almost a year ago.
+She spoke with Global Citizen to share four things she learned since she won the Cisco Youth Leadership Award in 2018.

 Technology transformed day-to-day operations for Food for Education.
 After winning the Cisco Youth Leadership Award, Food for Education used the prize money to develop a payment system for the nonprofit called Tap2Eat that provides students with a connected wristband onto which parents can wirelessly load money.
 Once Food for Education trucks arrive with the day’s meals, students merely tap their wristband on a payment system and the fee is subtracted.